 (c) A complaint concerning non-publication of any material, within two calendar months of the date on which the request to publish was received by the publication.

-(d) A complaint about an online article, within one calendar month of the date of first publication, with the complaint option kept open for two years if the offending article remains uncorrected electronically, or longer at the Chairperson of the Councilís discretion.
+(d) A complaint about an online article or blog, within one calendar month of the date of first publication, with the complaint option kept open for two years if the offending article remains uncorrected electronically, or longer at the Chairperson of the Councilís discretion.

 (e) A complaint which does not arise from the publication or non-publication of any material, within one month of the incident giving rise to the complaint.

-- If the complainant is not satisfied by a publicationís response or receives no response within 10 working days from the date on which the editor received the complaint, the complainant should then complain promptly to the Council.
+- If the complainant is not satisfied by a publicationís response or receives no response within 10 working days from the date on which the editor or online publisher received the complaint, the complainant should then complain promptly to the Council.

 - Complainants are requested where possible to use the online complaint below or on a form provided by the Council.
 The Council will, however, accept complaints by letter.
 All complaints must be accompanied by the material complained against and copies of the correspondence with the publication.
 The main thrust of the complaint is to be summarised in up to 500 words.
 Other supporting material may be supplied.
 Legal submissions are not required.